 College Credit for High School Students

 You can get a head start on your future by taking classes for high school and college credit (dual credit) at the same time!
 High school students and their families can save thousands of dollars when a student receives college credit while still in high school, plus students get to explore career options before high school graduation.
-Marshalltown Community College offers Concurrent Enrollment Program (CEP) courses at:
+Marshalltown Community College and Iowa Valley Grinnell offer Concurrent Enrollment Program (CEP) courses at:

 These dual credit courses are taught by CEP adjunct instructors, qualified high school teachers who are hired by the College to teach at the high school location.
 Our CEP program is nationally accredited by the National Alliance of Concurrent Enrollment Partnerships (NACEP).

-High school students may also enroll in dual credit classes located on the MCC campus or online.
+High school students may also enroll in dual credit classes located on the MCC or IVG campus or online, or Career Academy programs taught in various locations.
+Career Academy programs include Automotive Technology, Broadcasting/Digital Media, Computer Network Management & Technology, Culinary, Electro-Mechanical Systems Technology, Health Occupations/Pre-Nursing, Machine Tool Technology and Welding.
 All dual credit options are detailed in our Dual Credit Manual (pdf).

 Why should you enroll?

 - IT’S FREE … your high school pays the tuition and fees (there may be some additional cost for materials depending on the specific program and high school in which you’re enrolled)

 - Dual credit can ease the transition to college

 - You’ll enjoy the challenge of college-level coursework

 - It’s a great way to learn more about potential careers